cornerstonejs/cornerstone3D/externals/README.md

 To add a default external dependency, create a sub-folder named `external-<NAME>`, for default dependencies, and `local-<NAME>` for site specific dependencies.

-You can then install/build with
+You can then install with
+`yarn install`

+You can skip installation of large/extra packages with:
-`yarn install --force --ignore-optional`
+`yarn install --ignore-optional`

+to re-install optionals, you have to:
+`rm yarn.lock && yarn install`
+(the `yarn install -f` does NOT know how to re-install optionals)